realadvisor/dev-server-setup/README.md

 The new value can then be loaded in by running `sudo sysctl -p`.

 While 524,288 is the maximum number of files that can be watched, if you're in an environment that is particularly memory constrained, you may wish to lower the number.
 Each file watch takes up 1080 bytes, so assuming that all 524,288 watches are consumed, that results in an upper bound of around 540 MiB.

+7. Make sure that your docker containers can network between cross-platform them by following this tutorial: https://dev.to/natterstefan/docker-tip-how-to-get-host-s-ip-address-inside-a-docker-container-5anh